How to Remove Ring-Shaped Marks on Marble

 A high quality marble polishing powder can be used to remove etch marks from polished marble, as long as the damage is not too severe.
 Run your finger over the area you intend to treat.
 If it feels smooth and has no rough texture compared to the surrounding finish, then you can use the polishing powder and a clean white cloth to remove the spots.
 Note: Marble polishing powder should not be used on marble with a honed / satin-matte finish.
 Although it will remove mild etch damage, it will also change that area to a polished finish that is inconsistent with the surrounding honed finish.
 If the etch damage is too severe to handle on your own or your marble has a honed finish, professional stone restoration services can give your marble a like-new finish.

 A common misconception is that the impregnating sealers commonly applied to marble countertops can prevents stains and etch damage and restore the shine.
 If sealing is recommended for your stone, it will simply buy some time to wipe up spills before they become stains, and it should only be applied by your professional stone restoration technician.
 When impregnating sealer is applied to marble, the appearance of the finish does not change at all.
 For complete stain and etch protection, as well as elegant finish options, etch protection treatments and protective films are ideal solutions.
 Unlike impregnating sealers that penetrate into the stone, protection treatments and films form a barrier between marble and acidic substances.

 Don’t Replace Your Marble

 Replacing etch damaged marble would be costly and completely unnecessary.
-Use a marble polishing powder to remove etch damage or have it professionally restored.
-For more information about marble care or stain management, download our free Stone and Tile Care Guide and use our Stain App under the Resources tab on this site.
+Use a marble polishing powder to remove etch damage or have your marble restored professionally.
 Contact us for specific product recommendations, answers to questions about your marble, or to schedule services.